 No matter how many subsequent masterpieces by Kiarostami you have seen, the comparably ‘simple’ Where is the Friend’s House? retains its enigmatic power, encapsulating Kiarostami’s primary concerns and filmmaking challenges.
 The theme of death here is not explicitly stated, but becomes subtly impactful across human, spatial and experiential planes.
 Death is framed via two old men encountered by the young protagonist, Ahmed (Babek Ahmedpou), as he desperately attempts to return his friend’s homework book: his grandfather and then, more importantly, a seemingly older man in the neighbouring village who helps him on his increasingly strange journey.
 These figures represent a generation of fading patriarchs who feel their traditional approaches to life and profession have been passed over, and seem bitter at what they perceive as young people’s lack of interest in and respect for their work and values.

 As the only person to speak in any substantive or friendly way with Ahmed during his quest to find his friend’s house in the seemingly unfamiliar neighbouring village – a sequence that takes up the majority of the film’s running time – the frail, elderly stranger becomes strongly associated with this unfamiliar space, which as it grows dark becomes ghostly and subtly menacing.
-Eventually, Ahmed is unable to bring himself to deliver the book, despite apparently arriving at the correct address thanks to his old companion’s help, apparently due to becoming scared in the deserted street.
+Eventually, Ahmed is unable to bring himself to deliver the book, despite seeming to arrive at the correct address thanks to his old companion’s help, apparently due to becoming scared in the deserted street.
 As he slowly traverses the village’s strange, increasingly shrouded labyrinthine thoroughfares and alleyways with the old man, these take on a spectral death- or tomb-like appearance.
 However, if the space itself is vaguely threatening, the man’s comparably benign and warm presence alters Ahmed’s overall experience.
 Once he returns home and decides to complete his friend’s homework himself, a strong wind – which the film has associated with the deserted village and its vague sense of death – suddenly blows open the adjacent window, revealing sheets billowing on the washing line outside, an image suggesting his mysterious brush with mortality has become an embodied experience.
 As Hossein Sabzian, the protagonist of Kiarostami’s next feature, Close-Up (1990), describes his experience of a film by the famous Iranian director Mohsen Makhmalbaf: It is now a part of him.

 The following film in what some critics describe as the ‘Koker Trilogy’ – starting with Where is the Friend’s House? and completed by Through the Olive Trees (1994) for being set in the Koker region – Life and Nothing More… confronts the reality of death head on.
 Following the devastating 1990 earthquake in northern Iran, resulting in the deaths of between 30,000 and 50,000 people, Kiarostami sought to find the villagers featured on screen in Where is the Friend’s House?
-The result is a film about the search of a director (played by Farhad Kheradmand) for the earlier film’s actors.
+The result is a film about the search of a director (played by Far had Kheradmand) for the earlier film’s actors.
 Life and Nothing More… is largely comprised of the protagonist (effectively Kiarostami’s on-screen double) and his son driving through the devastated landscape, searching for Koker, Babek Ahmedpou (the actor who played Ahmed) and others from the previous film.
 At every turn, they find survivors whose entire families have been killed, their houses destroyed, while somehow finding ways to summon the will to survive and plan ahead.
 Notably, one young man tells Kheradmand/Kiarostami/the viewer that he got married immediately following the earthquake despite nearly all his and his wife’s family members being killed.
 Frequently, the two Tehran visitors to the region are simply silent witnesses to a quiet miracle of resilience, until the son joins some homeless survivors to watch a soccer game on a makeshift screen while the father continues his search for a viable road to Koker.
 On more than one occasion in the film death is described as a ravaging wolf – a remarkable force of monstrous but earthly nature – which takes away life seemingly at random.
 But the survivors don’t seem to be intimidated as they try to rebuild their own lives.

 The ‘precariousness of life’ is addressed in a much more intimate, personal way in Taste of Cherry, which co-won the Palme d'Or at the Cannes Film Festival in 1997.
 In this film another seemingly privileged man loosely representative of Kiarostami’s own class, known only as Mr. Badii (played by Kiarostami’s friend, the non-actor Homayoun Ershadi), drives across the dusty foothills outside Tehran searching – we eventually find out, after much delay – for someone to agree to bury his body after he has committed suicide.
 The film appears to end with Badii eventually finding a man who will do the job, following which he appears to take some tablets and lie down in his carefully prepared open-air grave on a hillside.
-This is followed by a much-discussed coda, shot on degraded digital video (the remainder of the film is shot on 35mm celluloid), showing Badii/Ershadi alive and well, hanging around while Kiarostami himself is seen directing what seems to be a sound take.
+This is followed by a much-discussed coda, shot on degraded video (the remainder of the film is shot on 35mm celluloid), showing Badii/Ershadi alive and well, hanging around while Kiarostami himself is seen directing what seems to be a sound take.
 The season of this final sequence looks like spring, with grass and flowers now covering what has been barren earth throughout the film.

 Much has been written about Taste of Cherry’s treatment of death, with critics frequently seeking to ague that the film is actually a hymn to life, a journey through one man’s ‘dark night of the soul’ before he is brought back to realise the pleasure of life thanks a monologue told by Bagheri, the figure – whose profession is that of taxidermist – that agrees to help him in his macabre quest, about how the presence and taste of berries (or ‘cherries’) saved him from his own brush with the suicidal void.
-Yet Badii never shows any indication of being moved by Bagheri’s tale, and proceeds to seemingly go ahead with his plan.
+Yet Badii never shows any indication of being moved by Bagheri’s tale, and appears to go ahead with his plan.
 Bagheri comes across as a rather magical figure, meanwhile, suddenly present in Badii’s car having already seemingly agreed to help.
 Stressing the ‘taste of cherries’ speech, critics commonly treat the film as not ultimately being about a successful suicide.
 The final sequence, thereby, is often described as affirming a kind of ‘cinema heaven’ for showing the glory of filmmaking but also because Badii (or at least Ershadi) is clearly far from dead, while soldiers sit on the suddenly green hills with flowers in their hands.
 Yet for this viewer, Taste of Cherry remains devastating indeed, charting with quite some relentlessness a dark night of the soul that never actually abates as such, but the sublime thematic-aesthetic address of which is interrupted by the film’s reflexive conclusion.
 There is no indication that Badii’s various passengers’ arguments throughout the film against suicide – the joys of earthly pleasure and taste, but also religious and ethical oppositions – have any positive impact on him at all.
 Whether they do for the viewer, is naturally another question.